 EMG 430 Middle Grade Curriculum.
-(3) 1, 11.
-Prerequisites: admission to professional education, professional education core, EMG 445.
+(3) I. Prerequisites: admission to professional education, professional education core, EMG 445.
 An examination of the curriculum and the responsibilities of teaching in the middle grade.
 Twenty hours field/clinical experience.

 EMG 445 Foundations of Reading/ Language Arts.
-(3) 1, 11.
+(3) I, II.
 Cross listed as ELE 445.
 Prerequisites: junior standing and 2.5 GPA.
 An overview of reading/language arts components 5-9, teacher competencies, organization and planning for instruction.
 Twenty hours of field/clinical experiences.
 Credit will not be awarded to students who have credit for ELE 445.

 EMG 447 Reading/Language Arts in the Middle Grades.
-(3) 1.
-Prerequisites: admission to professional education, professional education core, EMG 445.
+(3) I. Prerequisites: EMG 445, EDF 319 and admission to professional education.
+Prerequisite or Corequisite: EDF 413.
 The theory, content and practice of teaching reading and language arts in the middle grades utilizing content area materials.
 Twenty hours field/clinical experiences.

 EMG 491 Mathematics in the Middle Grades.
-(3) 1, A. Prerequisites: admission to professional education, professional education core, EMG 445, mathematics emphasis.
+(3) I, A. Prerequisites: EDF 319 and admission to professional education and mathematics emphasis.
+Prerequisite or Corequisite: EDF 413.
 Appropriate materials and methods for teaching mathematics in the middle grades.
 Twenty hours field/clinical experiences.

-EMG 492 Science in the Middle Grades, (3) 1, A. Prerequisites: admission to professional education, professional education core, EMG 445, science emphasis.
+EMG 492 Science in the Middle Grades.
+(3) I, A. Prerequisites: EDF 319 and admission to professional education and science emphasis.
+Prerequisite or Corequisite: EDF 413.
 Introduces prospective teachers to the modern materials and methods of teaching science in the middle grades.
 Twenty hours field/clinical experiences.

 EMG 493 Social Studies in the Middle Grades.
-(3) I, A. Prerequisites: admission to professional education, professional education core, EMG 445, social studies emphasis.
+(3) I, A. Prerequisites: EDF 319 and admission to professional education and social studies emphasis.
+Prerequisite or Corequisite: EDF 413.
 Appropriate materials and methods for teaching social studies in the middle grades.
 Twenty hours field/clinical experiences.

 EMG 494 English and Communication in the Middle Grades.
-(3) 1, A. Prerequisites: admission to professional education, professional education core, EMG 445, English emphasis.
+(3) I, A. Prerequisites: EDF 319 and admission to professional education and English emphasis.
+Prerequisite or Corequisite: EDF 413.
 Study of effective teaching techniques, strategies and materials for middle grade English/communication skills.
 Twenty hours field/clinical experiences.

 EMG 499 Supervised Student Teaching in the Middle Grades.
-(6-12) I. II.
+(6-12) I, II.
 Prerequisites: required professional education courses, areas of emphasis.
 Observation, participation, responsible classroom teaching, and related professional activities including students at two non-consecutive levels in the middle grades.